by Texas Homesteader ~

 I got a piece of black construction paper and traced the flat lid shape onto it and cut out the circle shape.

-Then I placed it on the flat part of the lids, screwed on the ring and gave it a try.
+Then I placed it on the flat part of the lid, topped it with a screw-on ring and gave it a try.
 It was perfect and made identifying contents in the back rows easier.

 But the lid marking of the carrots in the second row is much easier to read than a piece of tape marking the lid of some of the other jars.